romanazaruk/gatsby-starter-netlify-cms/src/pages/index.md

         variety of cofmdslkfmdslffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.

+    - title: tarik
+      label: roma
+      labelColor: yellow
+      post: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of cofmdslkfmdslffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability.
 ---